 Through SEA, Shepard formed the National Ecological Observatory Network (NEON) Satellite Site program for inclusion of HBCUs in the National Science Foundation’s (NSF) NEON big science initiative.
 In 2013, he formed The Shepard Institute (TSI), LLC with the goal of continuing advocacy work on behalf of HBCUs.
 One year later Shepard stepped down from SEA leadership but not before helping the four HBCUs gain over $1 billion in federal support over a 24-year span.
 Through his efforts thousands of faculty and students at HBCU’s received crucial support as they pursued their scientific research.

 In 1969 Shepard married Alzonia Wiggins of Zebulon, North Carolina.
 The couple have three children, Shawn E. Shepard, Dr. Robin Shepard-Broughton, and Pamela Shepard-Hill.
 Shepard has been the recipient of numerous awards including most notably Emerald Honors Educational Leadership Award in 2006 from Science Spectrum Magazine.
 In addition to helping HBCUs obtain federal funding for science programs, he has also supported science and technical education in Washington, D.C. area public schools.
-Shepard is the author of Fulfilling My Destiny, Step by Step: An Autobiography (2013) and companion workbook Fulfilling My Destiny, Step by Step: A Self-Help Guide (2017).
+Shepard, a member of Alpha Phi Alpha fraternity, is also the author of Fulfilling My Destiny, Step by Step: An Autobiography (2013) and companion workbook Fulfilling My Destiny, Step by Step: A Self-Help Guide (2017).
 His October 2016 TED talk at Howard University is linked here.